-Figure 22 - RS485 BUS connections
+Figure 22 - Connecting the power supply station to an RS485 BUS

 - 1. Use 4-pole shielded twisted cable for all connections. - 2.
 Complete the RS485 BUS connections in parallel.
 Do not connect any wires to "+24" terminal of the RS485 BUS of the SmartLine-EXT extinction stations. - 3.
 Insert the jumper in the EOL position on the last device, whether it is a repeater or power station (this operation must not be carried out on extinction panels).